 Additional input in the future

-Sequenced affected subjects: for now RVsharing assumes that all final descendants are sequenced affected subjects, and the pedigree needs to be trimmed beforehand.
-In the future the function should handle sequenced affected subjects who are not final descendants.
+Sequenced subjects phenotype: for now RVsharing assumes that all final descendants are sequenced affected subjects.
+In the future a vector with the phenotype of the subjects should be provided.
+The current setting should be conserved as the default when no phenotype is provided.

-Genotype of the sequenced subjects: for now RVsharing assumes only final descendants have been sequenced and their genotype is heterozygote for the variant.
-In the future the genotype of all sequenced subjects (which could include unaffected subjects) should be passed to the function, coded such that say, allele 2 is the rare allele and allele 1 the common allele.
+Genotype of the sequenced subjects: for now RVsharing assumes only final descendants have been sequenced and their genotype is heterozygote for the variant so the pedigree needs to be trimmed beforehand.
+In the future the genotype of all sequenced subjects (which could include unaffected subjects) should be passed to the function, coded such that say, allele 2 is the rare allele and allele 1 the common allele and the function should handle sequenced subjects who are not final descendants.

 Future higher level functions for data processing and gene level analysis